-When your child sulks and annoys you, avoid overreacting and displaying harsh behavior towards them.
-If you find he is sulking for no reason, ignore them and let them realize that you won’t entertain their unreasonable mood swings (5).
+When your child sulks and becomes cranky and irritable, avoid overreacting and displaying harsh behavior towards them.
+If you find he is petulant for no reason, ignore them and let them realize you won’t entertain their unreasonable mood swings (5).

 6. Try to keep stress at a minimum

 Make sure your child doesn’t suffer from any stress.
 Avoid high expectations that are inappropriate and do not subject your child to study for long hours.
 Encourage your child to develop a good balance between their studying and playing hours.
 Also, avoid displaying your anger as it may make them anxious (6).
 Try not to compare your child to other children of their age academically.

 Bikendra Thapa, a blogger, highlights that children can face emotional struggles even in non-traumatic situations, and parents can employ a simple strategy to help them cope.
 He shares, “My daughter experienced pressure to perform well in a running competition at school a few weeks ago.
 She was worried she wouldn’t win the race.
 Then, to distract our daughter’s mind from the next day’s event, my wife asked her to draw anything she wanted.